Bigelow Commercial Space Station: CSS Skywalker

 The CSS Skywalker (Commercial Space Station Skywalker) was a 2005 concept for the first "space hotel" by Bigelow Aerospace.

 The Skywalker was designed to be composed of multiple Nautilus (B330) habitat modules, which would be inflated and connected upon reaching orbit.
 An MDPM (Multi-Directional Propulsion Module) would allow the Skywalker to be moved into interplanetary or lunar trajectories.

 In short, CSS Skywalker was "an effort to build the planet's first orbiting space hotel, [with a projected] room rate of USD$1 million per night", and a hoped-for launch date for the first Nautilus module of 2010.

 Company challenges

 Early assessments of the probability of success of the technology development and challenges of a commercial space station pointed to the importance of factors largely beyond Bigelow's control.
-For example, in 2005, John M. Logsdon, director of George Washington University's Space Policy Institute said "I have little doubt that the basic technology is likely to work ...
-The issue is whether there's a transportation system that can get people or things, or both, up there."
+For example, in 2005, John M. Logsdon, director of George Washington University's Space Policy Institute, said, "I have little doubt that the basic technology is likely to work ...
+The issue is whether there's a transportation system that can get people, things, or both, up there."

 In practice, orbital launch plans were significantly delayed.
 First, after the Space Shuttle Columbia disaster in 2003, Bigelow had to compete with NASA for rides on the Russian Soyuz three-person rocket — "a distinctly untenable position."
 In mid-2009, Bigelow announced they were continuing to develop a variety of space habitat architectures.